Yuerino/CoMo-Bot/README.md

 # Installation

+- Install latest Node v17
 - Clone the project
-- Edit .env_example with your discord bot token and rename it to .env
+- Edit config_example.json with your discord bot token and rename it to config.json
-- Edit config_example.py with your configuration and rename it to config.py
-- Start the bot by either run start.py or use Docker
+- Run npm install to install dependency packages
+- Run npm run start to start bot

+# Build for production
+- Run npm run build to build bot to javascript
+- Run npm run start:prod to start